simatic-ax/plcopen-snippets/README.md

 # Snippets collection

-A snippets collection of PLC OPEN block templates for AX Code.
+A snippets collection of PLCopen block templates for AX Code.

 ## Install the snippets collection